 I will also include reference to Paul Slovic's study on psychic numbing here in order to further explain how genocide is viewed on a global scale.
-He proposes that a psychophysical function, the connection between the physical world and one's reaction to it, may explain why people have a difficult job registering the magnitude of mass killings.
-This model suggests that psychophysical numbing may result from being exposed to numbers too large to easily conceptualize.133 However, this model suggests that empathy caps out at a certain point, but is maintained at that level of magnitude.
-Slovic, therefore, proposes another idea for why genocides may be received with little to no empathy.
-An earlier study that Slovic helped facilitate found that people were twice as likely to donate winnings to an identified child in need than to a general cause.134 Shockingly, however, when another group was exposed both to the child in need and the statistics about a larger issue, their contributions to the child declined.
-Additionally, a follow-up study showed that when participants were primed with calculative thoughts, "simple arithmetic calculations," rather than emotive ones, they donated less.135 Even more concerning is the fact that when Slovic and others ran an experiment to see how large a group must be to demonstrate a decrease in empathy, they found that a group as small as two may determine a significant drop in empathy.136 It is likely that the Sook Ching's treatment was influenced by psychic numbing.
-The sheer number of people killed is enough to overwhelm the brain's capacity for empathy, something not helped by the fact that we typically discuss the genocide in terms of numbers, rather than personal stories or specific people.
+He proposes that a psychophysical function may explain why people have a difficult job registering the magnitude of mass killings.
+This model suggests that psychophysical numbing may result from being exposed to numbers too large to easily conceptualize.
+However, this model suggests that empathy caps out at a certain point, but maintains at that level of magnitude; Slovic therefore proposes another idea for why genocides may be received with little to no empathy.

+An earlier study that Slovic helped run found that people were twice as likely to donate winnings to an identified child in need than to a general cause.
+Shockingly, however, when another group was exposed both to the child in need and the statistics about a larger issue, their contributions declined.
+Additionally, a follow-up study showed that when participants were primed with calculative thoughts, "simple arithmetic calculations," rather than emotive ones, they donated less.
+He Even more concerning is the fact that when Slovic and others ran an experiment to see how large a group must be to demonstrate a decrease in empathy, they found that a group as small as two may determine a significant drop in empathy.
+He